(1) What does Content request mean?

 (5) Are Content requests product-specific?

 No. Like for the Idea Exchange Content forum, a holistic approach is now preferred.
 There is no need any more to associate a content request with a particular product.
-This reduces the number of requests to vote for and favors the alignment of the existing KBs and indices.
+This reduces the number of requests to vote for and favors the alignment of the existing KBs and CDI.

 (6) Should Content request be duplicated for KBs and indices?